geobruce/BRDDS/libs/DigitalPinIO/README.txt

 int Value(int value = -1);//see pin and initialise

 bool refresh();
-	checks if the input on the pin has changed if so it will update the .Value and the function will also return 1
+	checks if the input on the pin has changed since last refresh() if so it will update the .Value and the function will also return 1